-Students in this semester-length English CP course will have various opportunities to develop their personal expression and explore their creativity by learning three creative writing genres: poetry, flash fiction and the 10-minute play.
+Students in this semester-length English CP course will have various opportunities to develop their personal expression and explore their creativity by learning and writing within specific creative writing genres: poetry, flash fiction, creative nonfiction, and the 10-minute play.
 Within each genre, students will develop their writing skills in preparation for college level writing demands through instruction in the fundamentals of each genre, analysis and discussion of mentor texts, participation in workshops, and production and publication of their own creative writing through a variety of digital platforms (multimedia narratives, videos, podcasts, etc.).
-Examples of student products can be viewed at https://uhscw.weebly.com/.
+Finally, students will have an opportunity to develop a creative writing passion project that utilizes the skills they developed throughout the semester.